Wedding Marquee Hire Prices - How much does a marquee cost?

 Location - the farther the crew and equipment have to travel, the higher the cost.
 Not a major factor for small events, but on large events, with multiple vehicles, and multiple trips per day, this can add up.
 Also, locations where access is limited, may have extra costs, the closer the vehicles can get to the site, the less time it takes to build.

-In the end, our answer is still 'it depends', but hopefully now you have an idea of what it depends on, and how much to budget for.
+In the end, our answer is still 'it depends', but hopefully now you have an idea of what “it depends on”, and how much wedding marquee hire prices can be.

-If you'd like a more definite price then get in touch, and we'll be happy to give you a quote.
+If you'd like a more definite price then get in touch, and we'll be happy to give you a quote and discuss your requirements in more detail.

 Next